johnlorentzson/filter-maker/README.md

 Filter Maker lets users make filters out of predicates and keys, similar to those GUI email filter tools.
-The developer using the library simply provides a set of predicates (and their names) as well as some keys (and their names) and the items to filter on.
+The developer using the library simply provides a set of predicates (and their names) as well as some keys (and their names) and the items to filter.

 Note that I don't know how to make CLIM programs look (or work) good so if you think you can do better you're probably right, feel free